This Thanksgiving as you debate President Trump’s most outrageous quotes at the dinner table, take a moment to thank an immigrant.

 If you’re not an immigrant yourself, you can start with a salute to your ancestors.
 Americans are all pilgrims in one form or another.
 With the exception of a small number of Native Americans, we all came to America as pilgrims or have ancestors that were pilgrims.
 Regardless if the trip was made on the Mayflower in 1620 or a Boeing 747 in 2014, families took a leap of faith in search of a better life.

-Thank an Immigrant Founding Father
+Thank a Founding Father

 The United States is the world’s lighthouse for democracy – thanks to immigrants.
 Although not perfect, the American government was set up with checks and balances that provide strength and stability unlike any other national government.
 The Constitution is the brainchild of our founding fathers, a group of people with roots in other countries with imperfect political and economic systems.
 They settled in a new land to found something greater, something that today is the United States of America.